keathmilligan/python-app-template/README.md

 * An [.editorconfig](http://editorconfig.org/) file
 * Command-line argument parsing and color output support with [Click](https://click.palletsprojects.com/en/8.0.x/)

-# Getting Started
+## Getting Started

-The project is ready to run as is.
-You will need Python 3.6 or later and [Pipenv](https://pipenv.pypa.io/en/latest/).

-## Installation

-After cloning or downloading the repo, install the project with:
+This template uses [pipenv](https://pipenv.pypa.io/en/latest/) to manage dependencies and its virtual environment.
+You will need to install it if you do not already have it.

+### Using the template

+To use the template, click the **Use this template** button in the [Github repository](https://github.com/keathmilligan/python-app-template) to create a new project using this code as a basis.
+Alternatively, you can clone the repository locally.

+### Install dependencies

+> The template currently expects Python 3.10, if you need to use an older version, you will need to modify the `Pipfile`.

+Use [pipenv](https://pipenv.pypa.io/en/latest/) to create a virtual environment and install the dependencies:

 ```
-pipenv install
+pipenv install --dev
 ```

+The `--dev` option will also install the optional development dependencies such as `pylint` and `pytest`.

 ## Running